AengusBl/twoWayEdits/README.txt

 What the script does to this setup is that edits made anywhere in columns K-P in the main tab will be *copied* to the correct cell in the correct daughter tab, and edits made anywhere in columns K-P in a daughter tab will be *copied* to the correct cell in the main tab.

+THE SCRIPT NOW SUPPORTS MULTIPLE EDITS, BUT DUE TO THE LIMITATIONS OF APPS SCRIPT, A BULK EDIT ANY BIGGER THAN THREE CELLS DOES A STACK OVERFLOW.
+This shouldn't be an issue in practice, but this may get fixed in the future.